8balloon/mobx-actions/README.md

 This package lets you dispatch actions from anywhere, and react to them in your Mobx stores.

-To use, pass a list of action names to the library's default export.
+To configure, pass a list of action names to the library's default export.

 ```
 // actions.js